cpoff/TechKnightsTwitterNodeDemo/README.md

-# Creating a basic Twitter Bot in Node.js
+# Creating a basic Twitter Bot in Node

 In this workshop, we will be making a Twitter bot written in Javascript using Node.js.
 What are these words I am saying??